-The education level of Copperas Cove citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.28% of adults 25 and older in Copperas Cove have a college degree.
+In terms of college education, Copperas Cove is nearly on par with the US average for all cities of 21.84%: 18.28% of adults 25 and older in Copperas Cove have a bachelor's degree or advanced degree.

 The per capita income in Copperas Cove in 2010 was $23,575, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $94,300 for a family of four.
 However, Copperas Cove contains both very wealthy and poor people as well.